fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 ## Running the code in a Jupyter notebook

-With that in place, we can open and execute the Juptyer notebook.
 Because we are using Jupyter, we need one more step to make the virtual environment visible to Jupyter ([source 1](https://stackoverflow.com/a/49309403), [source 2](https://ripon-banik.medium.com/jupyter-notebook-is-unable-to-find-module-in-virtual-environment-fa0725c3f8fd)):

+- `ipython kernel install --user --name=env`

+With that in place, we can open and execute the Juptyer notebook:

 - Start Jupyter (will open a browser window), with the kernel set to the local environment)
-  - `ipython kernel install --user --name=env`
-  - `jupyter lab`.
+  - `jupyter lab`
 - Open the notebook `ridge_regression.ipynb`.
 - Set the kernel to `env`, the virtual environment.

+If you get erros when importing Python modules, stop Jupyter, exit the virtual environment and re-enter it:

+- `Ctrl-C` twice on the terminal where you ran `juptyer lab`.
+- Close the notebook browser window.
+- `deactivate` (Linux or Mac) or `.\env\Scripts\deactivate` (Windows)
+- `source env/bin/activate` (Linux or Mac) or `.\env\Scripts\activate` (Windows)
+- `jupyter lab`

 ## How the code is organized